Understanding Legal Defenses Against Deportation

 You’ve built a life in the U.S., working hard to support your family and create a future.
 Suddenly, you’re facing the threat of deportation, a process that could tear you away from everything you’ve worked for.
 What now?

 At Palacio Law, PLLC, we understand how overwhelming this situation can feel.
-That’s why our dedicated Knoxville immigration attorneys are here to stand by your side and fight for your right to stay.
+That’s why our dedicated Annandale immigration attorneys are here to stand by your side and fight for your right to stay.
 Let’s explore the key defenses available to individuals facing deportation and how we can help secure your future.

 What is Deportation?